Services for students

 The Placement and Careers Centre (PCC) provides friendly and high quality guidance, information, careers education, work placement and recruitment services.
 The following information is a brief overview of the services that Brunel students and graduates can expect from us.
 A full version of this document outlines our services in more detail and a link is available at the bottom of this page.

 Our aim is to support you in all aspects of your career, from finding part-time jobs to work placements and career planning.
 We do this via three teams – Job Shop, Placement and Careers.
-Each course has a specialist Careers Consultant and Placement Officer who you can arrange an appointment with to discuss any aspect of your career planning or placement applications.
+Each course has a specialist Careers Consultant and Placement and Internship Adviser who you can arrange an appointment with to discuss any aspect of your career planning or placement applications.
 Job Shop staff see students from all years and subjects.

 Brunel graduates (within the last two years)